Mill Pond (Halton Region)

 Mill Pond is a manmade freshwater reservoir in downtown Milton, Ontario, Canada.

 The pond is located on the main street of downtown Milton, a suburban town north of Lake Ontario in the Regional Municipality of Halton.
-Halton is the west wing of Greater Toronto Area bordering Niagara escapement to the west.
+Halton is the westernmost region of Greater Toronto Area bordering Niagara escapement to the west.

 The pond powered a gristmill for almost a century, within which time a pioneering settlement grew up to be the town of Milton around the pond and the mill.